History of ecology: Ecological succession – Henry Chandler Cowles

-Animal Ecology - Charles Elton
+Animal Ecology – Charles Elton

-20th century English zoologist and ecologist, Charles Elton, is commonly credited as “the father of animal ecology”.
-Elton influenced by Victor Shelford's Animal Communities in Temperate America began his research on animal ecology as an assistant to his colleague, Julian Huxley, on an ecological survey of the fauna in Spitsbergen in 1921.
+20th century English zoologist and ecologist, Charles Elton, is commonly credited as "the father of animal ecology".
+Elton influenced by Victor Shelford's Animal Communities in Temperate America began his research on animal ecology as an assistant to his colleague, Julian Huxley, on an ecological survey of the fauna whilst taking part in the 1921 Oxford University Spitsbergen expedition.
 Elton's most famous studies were conducted during his time as a biological consultant to the Hudson Bay Company to help understand the fluctuations in the company's fur harvests.
 Elton studied the population fluctuations and dynamics of snowshoe hare, Canadian lynx, and other mammals of the region.
 Elton is also considered the first to coin the terms, food chain and food cycle in his famous book Animal Ecology.
 Elton is also attributed with contributing to disciplines of: invasion ecology, community ecology, and wildlife disease ecology.

-G. Evelyn Hutchinson - father of modern ecology
+G. Evelyn Hutchinson – father of modern ecology

-George “G” Evelyn Hutchinson was a 20th-century ecologist who is commonly recognized as the “Father of Modern Ecology”.
+George "G" Evelyn Hutchinson was a 20th-century ecologist who is commonly recognized as the "Father of Modern Ecology".
 Hutchinson is of English descent but spent most of professional career studying in New Haven, Connecticut at Yale University.
 Throughout his career, over six decades, Hutchinson contributed to the sciences of limnology, entomology, genetics, biogeochemistry, mathematical theory of population dynamics and many more.
 Hutchinson is also attributed as being the first to infuse science with theory within the discipline of ecology.
 Hutchinson was also one of the first credited with combining ecology with mathematics.
-Another major contribution of Hutchinson was his development of the current definition of an organism's “niche” – as he recognized the role of an organism within its community.
+Another major contribution of Hutchinson was his development of the current definition of an organism's "niche" – as he recognized the role of an organism within its community.
 Finally, along with his great impact within the discipline of ecology throughout his professional years, Hutchinson also left a lasting impact in ecology through his many students he inspired.
-Foremost among them were Robert H. MacArthur, who received his PhD under Hutchinson, and Raymond L. Lindemann, who finished his PhD dissertation during a fellowship under him.
+Foremost among them were Robert H. MacArthur, who received his PhD under Hutchinson, and Raymond L. Lindeman, who finished his PhD dissertation during a fellowship under him.
 MacArthur became the leader of theoretical ecology and, with E. O. Wilson, developed island biography theory.
-Raymond Lindemann was instrumental in the development of modern ecosystem science.
+Raymond Lindeman was instrumental in the development of modern ecosystem science.